Do you have the same style type as your celebrity lookalike? Why people who look alike may have no essences in common

 Can knowing your celebrity lookalikes help you find your style essences?

 Knowing your celebrity lookalikes may sometimes provide clues to your own essences.
-But in my experience, the celebrities who I think resemble one another frequently have at least one distinct essence from one another, and sometimes more.
+But in my experience, the celebrities who I think look alike frequently have at least one distinct essence from one another, and sometimes more.

 As illustrated by Katy and Zooey, typing yourself based on your lookalikes isn’t a foolproof method.